Open Timestamps: Leveraging Bitcoin's Security For All Data

 He likes to call himself a former Bitcoin Core contributor.

 Yes, and applied cryptographer consultant.
 That’s what he calls himself.
-Okay.
 So do you want to explain what it is?
 Open timestamps?

 Yeah, before or at a certain time I guess.
-Yeah, well if you

-add one second then you can
+If you add one second then you can make it before.

-make it before.
 Sure, exactly.
 Sure, fair enough.

 There are actual documents in the blockchain, aren’t there?

-Yeah, for example, the Bitcoin white paper, I think, is in the blockchain, right?
-It could be.
 I think so.
 But anyway, so there’s a better way of doing this.

 Yes, because a document can be hashed.